 The ASTER TIR Atmospheric Correction Task

-The Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) is one of several instruments on the EOS AM1 platform (which has since been renamed ("Terra" on the grounds that it is a more public-friendly name).
+The Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) is one of several instruments on Terra, the first of a fleet of satellites that make up the Earth Observing System.
 Originally scheduled for launch in June of 1998, a long string of delays and problems were finally overcome, and Terra launched from Vandenberg AFB, a few seconds before 10:57 AM PST on Saturday, December 18, 1999.
+As a science team member, I was there to watch the launch.
+We were far enough away that it did not sound any louder than I expected, but it was brighter than I expected.
+Looking at the rocket flame was just like looking at the sun, really too bright to look at.
+This should not be surprising in retrospect, but this was the first (and so far only) rocket launch I have seen up close.

-The ASTER instrument has 3 downlooking radiometers, one for the visual and near infrared range (VNIR), which covers the wavelength range 0.52 - 0.86 microns; the short wave infrared (SWIR) telescope, 1.6 - 2.4 microns, and the thermal infrared radiometer (TIR), 8.1 - 11.3 microns.
-I am working with the TIR instrument team.
-The goal of the TIR is to retreive the land surface temperature and emissivity.
+The ASTER instrument has 3 down-looking radiometers, a visual and near infrared radiometer (VNIR), which covers the wavelength range 0.52 - 0.86 microns; the short wave infrared radiometer (SWIR), 1.6 - 2.4 microns, and the thermal infrared radiometer (TIR), 8.1 - 11.3 microns.
+I worked with the TIR instrument science team.
+The goal of the TIR is to retrieve the land surface temperature and emissivity.
 Water is relatively easy to do because of its homogenous nature; it's pretty much the same everywhere.
-Not so for land, which can be bare rock, sandy desert, forest, prarie, and so on.
+Not so for land, which can be bare rock, sandy desert, forest, prairie, and so on.
 Temperature measurements can tell us about energy flow from the ground to the air, or vice-versa.
 Emissivity measurements can tell us about mineralogical composition.
 The latter is especially poorly known on a global scale, and ASTER will be the first attempt to create reliable satellite based mineral maps on a global scale.
-The small pixel size (90 meters) allows for detailed examination of relatively small areas, and coupled with the temperature data, makes ASTER TIR an excellent instrument for locating and tracking thermal pollution.
+The relatively small 90 meter pixel size for, wavelengths this long, allows for detailed examination of relatively small areas, and coupled with the temperature data, makes ASTER TIR an excellent instrument for locating and tracking thermal pollution, diagnosing the effect of land use and land cover changes, and for tracking volcano gas plumes (which can be nearly invisible in the visual wavelength range).

 Back to Tim Thompson's Home Page